Medbury's Learning Styles

 At Medbury, we are focused on the learning styles of boys within small class settings, enabling teachers to cater for the boys' individual needs.
-Grouping systems in the classrooms ensure that boys are able to be extended where necessary with our effective Gifted and Talented programme.
+Grouping systems in the classrooms ensure that boys are able to be extended where necessary.
 Learning support teachers are available for children who need assistance in particular core areas.

-As boys move through the Middle School, (Years 4 to 6) and into the Senior School, (Years 7 to 8) they continue with a strong emphasis on Literacy and Numeracy.
+As boys move through the School they continue with a strong emphasis on Literacy and Numeracy.
 Comprehensive specialist teaching occurs across the curriculum, allowing the boys to develop academically and socially, to gain confidence and take responsibility in preparation for their move on to Secondary School.

 Medbury continues to have a strong academic reputation, and boys compete each year in a wide variety of academic competitions.
 Medbury boys often feature in secondary school scholarship awards.